-1. Every bonafide learner shall ordinarily be allowed to keep terms for the given semester in a programme of his/her enrolment only if he/she fulfils at least 75% of the attendance taken as an average of the total number of lectures, practicals,

-- 2. The same ratio shall be applied for computing the attendance of learners by crediting the number of periods which are missed while participating in an extracurricular /coactivity /competition /camp curricular /convention/symposium/seminar, etc., where the learner is officially representing the College/University/District/State/Country with the Principal/Director/Head permission of the College/Institute/ University Department or by the direction of the University Officer as the case may be wherein for the purpose of computing the average attendance the periods missed for what is envisaged here-in-above, shall be deemed to have been attended by the said learner. - 3.
+- 1. Every bonafide learner shall ordinarily be allowed to keep terms for the given semester in a programme of his/her enrolment only if he/she fulfils at least 75% of the attendance taken as an average of the total number of lectures, practicals, tutorials, etc. wherein short and/or long excursions/field visits/study tours organised by the college and supervised by teachers as envisaged in the syllabus shall be credited to his/her attendance for the total number of periods which are otherwise delivered on the day/s.
+Further, it is mandatory for every learner to have minimum 50% attendance for each course and average attendance has to be 75%. - The same ratio shall be applied for computing the 2... attendance of learners by crediting the number of periods which are missed while participating in an extracurricular /co-/competition /camp curricular activity /workshop /convention/symposium/seminar, etc., where the learner is officially representing the College /University /District /State /Country with the permission of the Principal/Director/Head of the College /Institute/ University Department or by the direction of the University Officer as the case may be wherein for the purpose of computing the average attendance the periods missed for what is envisaged here-in-above, shall be deemed to have been attended by the said learner. - 3.
 The Principal/Director/Head of the concerned College/Institute/Department of the University shall be the competent authority to condone the absence of any learner further up to additional 25% if deemed fit and on recommendation of the Attendance Committee of the College/Institute/Department of the University wherein it is mandatory on the committee to do natural justice by giving a personal hearing to every learner falling short of minimum attendance for keeping terms and recommending case by case to the competent authority having verified the genuineness and gravity of the problem that justifies the learner to remain absent which generally shall be limited to his/her own sickness, sickness of parent, death of parent, etc. supported by valid evidence, documentary or otherwise.